spryker/spryker-docs/docs/scos/dev/module-migration-guides/migration-guide-calculation.md

 **Changing the displayed calculated values**

-You may also want to change displayed calculated values in your twig templates.
+You may also want to change the displayed calculated values in your twig templates.

 Instead of using specific calculated fields, there are more generic fields provided with the new calculator version.